capnproto/capnproto/doc/index.md

 JSON, except binary.
 Or think [Protocol Buffers](http://protobuf.googlecode.com), except faster.
 In fact, in benchmarks, Cap'n Proto is INFINITY TIMES faster than Protocol Buffers.

-This benchmark is, of course, silly.
+This benchmark is, of course, unfair.
 It is only measuring the time to encode and decode a message in memory.
 Cap'n Proto gets a perfect score because _there is no encoding/decoding step_.
 The Cap'n Proto encoding is appropriate both as a data interchange format and an in-memory representation, so once your structure is built, you can simply write the bytes straight out to disk!

 **_But doesn't that mean the encoding is platform-specific?_**

 NO!
-The encoding is defined byte-for-byte independently of any platform.
+The encoding is defined byte-for-byte independent of any platform.
 However, it is designed to be efficiently manipulated on common modern CPUs.
 Data is arranged like a compiler would arrange a struct -- with fixed widths, fixed offsets, and proper alignment.
 Variable-sized elements are embedded as pointers.
 Pointers are offset-based rather than absolute so that messages are